Skip to main content

 Authentication

-ID Wispera supports two vault authentication modes.
-Both ultimately derive the same AES-256-GCM encryption key — they differ only in how the passphrase is resolved.
+ID Wispera supports multiple vault authentication modes.
+All ultimately derive the same AES-256-GCM encryption key — they differ only in how the passphrase is resolved.

 Authentication Modes